Cafe 50's was started by Craig Martin

 with 1950's nostalgia and the atmosphere of a

-After having opened a French-style bistro in Northridge, California, he teamed up with two partners and opened the first Cafe 50's on a corner location in a former Mexican coffee shop located in Venice, California.
+After having opened a French-style bistro in Northridge, California, he teamed up with two partners and opened the first Cafe 50's on a corner location in the former Java Time coffee shop located in Venice, California.
 His concept has been to combine the classic diner look coupled with a lunch counters, stools, stainless steel, a 1957 Seeburg Jukebox, lots of chrome, vintage booths and wallbox selectors located on the counter.
 The kitchen sits exhibition style so customers can watch their meals being cooked.

 In an adjoining room, you can find authentic 1950's memorabilia with "B-movie" posters, a 1955 Muntz Television playing "I Love Lucy" and "The Honeymooners" reruns and 50's newsreels, tin advertising signs, a trophy case with West L.A.'s University High School sports trophies and yearbooks, political Cold War era newspapers, Eisenhower and Nixon 1954 campaign slogans and even a Schwinn Bicycle hanging from the ceiling.

-Stop on by Cafe 50's at 11623 Santa Monica Blvd. in West L.A. or 850 N. Vermont Ave in L.A. and say "Hi!" to Craig.
-He likes to give tours of their "Memorabilia Room."
-Or, say "Hi!" to his partner Joey, in West L.A., who will make you feel at home.
+Stop on by Cafe 50's at 11623 Santa Monica Blvd. in West L.A. and say "Hi!" to Craig.
+He likes to give tours of our "Memorabilia Room."
+Cafe 50's was an actual diner in the 40's and 50's.
+In the 60's and 70's the location was purchased by a Chinese family who changed the menu to Chinese food but kept the nostalgic diner look, including the original counter.
 Drive on over, park your vintage Cadillac, Chevy or Hotrod out front and step in to the 50's!